docsforadobe/premiere-scripting-guide/docs/general/marker.md

 #### Description

+The type of marker, one of:

+- `"Comment"`
+- `"Chapter"`
+- `"Segmentation"`
+- `"WebLink"`

+!!! note
-The type of marker; either "Comment", "Chapter", "Segmentation", or "WebLink".
-Note: Premiere Pro can import some marker types, which cannot be created from within Premiere Pro.
+    Premiere Pro can import some marker types which cannot be created from within Premiere Pro.

 #### Type